 CAITLIN: Yeah, like it slows down so quickly.

-GABRIELLA: This seems like the type of show that I would be a little more into it if everything was like 1.5 times a little more dense, but that would also break up sort of the even episode counts.
-So maybe if this was like 40 minute HBO episodes that be better.
+GABRIELLA: This seems like the type of show that I would be a little more into it if everything was like 1.5 times a little more dense, but that would also break up the even episode counts.
+So maybe if this was like 40-minute HBO episodes that be better.

 CAITLIN: Oh man, HBO Yona of the Dawn would be…